oroinc/platform/src/Oro/Bundle/SecurityBundle/Resources/doc/permissions.md

 information like Permission name, label, groups, the list of PermissionEntities for what Permission can be applied and the list of PermissionEntities that can't use this Permission.

-* **PermissionEntity** - stored entity classes for using in Permission entity.
+* **PermissionEntity** - stored entity class names for using with Permission entity.

 Configuration
 -------------

 All custom Permissions are described in configuration file ``permissions.yml`` corresponded bundle.
 For now there is not possible to add Permission globally - for all groups (applications) - needed groups should be listed manually.
-So for every application needed permissions should be added \ updated  by creating corresponded ``permissions.yml``.
+So for every application needed permissions should be added\updated by creating corresponded ``permissions.yml``.

 Look at the example of simple permission configuration.